 Going against history, the 20th century made cannabis a problem.
 In 1906, Mexican immigrants to the US reintroduced cannabis and popularized its recreational use.
 By the 1920s, this had caused a moral panic.
 North American lawmakers cracked down on the plant.
 Cannabis was criminalized in Canada in 1923.

 Cannabis remained illegal throughout the 20th century in North America, where it was (and still is) considered a Class I narcotic.
-This has made it difficult for researchers to study the medicinal benefits of the plant.
+This has made it difficult for researchers to study the possible medicinal benefits of the plant.

 Toward the end of the 20th century, some European countries made cannabis legal again.
 Activists in Canada and the US continued to argue against the criminalization of cannabis in their respective countries.